Steven J. Link

 Creditors’ Rights and Bankruptcy

 Tim began his career as a bankruptcy lawyer and continues to give strategic advice and representation to clients facing various aspects of distressed financial situations.
-His creditors’ rights and bankruptcy practice currently is focused on secured and unsecured creditor representation in bankruptcy proceedings, as well as loan workouts and forbearance negotiation.
+His creditors’ rights and bankruptcy practice is currently focused on secured and unsecured creditor representation, including in bankruptcy proceedings, loan workouts and forbearance negotiation.
 He has represented businesses as debtors in bankruptcy and collection proceedings, including debtor representation in workouts and distressed settings, including Chapter 11 reorganization cases resulting in plan confirmations.
 Outside of bankruptcy, he has represented creditors in foreclosure, confession of judgment, execution, debt sale and assignment matters.
 He has lectured for the Pennsylvania Bar Institute and the Eastern District of Pennsylvania Bankruptcy Conference on Chapter 11 issues.

 Recent representative matters: